Vivek7057/Simon-Game/README.md

 # Simon-Game
-This is simple simon game.
+This is simple simon game...!